tushar-1728/Machine-Learning/README.md

 <img src="./images/water-project-cost-sharing.png" width="50%" height="50%"/>
 <img src="./images/mx-missile.png" width="50%" height="50%"/>

-## IMPLEMENTATION OF NAÏVE BAYES CLASSIFIER AND 5-FOLD CROSS VALIDATION
+## IMPLEMENTATION OF NAIVE BAYES CLASSIFIER AND 5-FOLD CROSS VALIDATION
 For implementing 5-fold cross validation, we have divided the dataset into 5 bins and in each of the 5 iterations, one bin is used as test-set and remaining four are used as train-set.
-Naïve Bayes Classifier is a probabilistic classifier based on Bayes theorem which uses both conditional probability and simple probability and is given by:
+[Naive Bayes Classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) is a probabilistic classifier based on Bayes theorem which uses both conditional probability and simple probability and is given by:

 <p>
     <!-- https://latex.codecogs.com/png.latex?\dpi{400}\normalsize%20P(h|D)=\frac{P(D|h)P(h)}{P(D)} -->